Why Diversity in Clinical Trials is So Important

 “The medical literature reflects a growing realization that structural inequalities in our healthcare system cause huge disparities in health,” says Andy Ahn MD PhD, VP Speciality Clinical Development for Headache and Pain at Teva.
 “This is something that the medical community is starting to look at and ask, what can we do?”

 But it’s not just about being shut out from healthcare – it’s also about mistrusting the health system itself.
-Studies have found that low income respondents express much greater dissatisfaction with healthcare than middle income respondents.
+When you look at the statistics, it’s clear that low income respondents express much greater dissatisfaction with healthcare than middle income respondents.

-Look at the statistics.
 In the US only 59% of Black adults as opposed to 78% of White adults have been found to trust doctors.
 Hesitancy to take the COVID-19 vaccine is highest among Black and Bangladeshi/Pakistani populations in the UK.
-In Australia, the indigenous community is six times more likely than the White community to leave hospital against medical advice.
+In Australia, the indigenous community is six times more likely than the White community to leave the hospital against medical advice.

 So what can we do?